Update by user Aug 11, 2013

 The room had another major flaw.
 They walls were extremely thin.
 My girls were watching televisions and we heard a neighbor yell shut the F up and

 bang on our wall.
 The help made noise I in the hallways or nearby rooms at any hour of the day or night.
 They cleaned carpets at 3 am loudly outside the door.
 The wet carpet became a huge stepping danger as well as moving from carpet to tile.
 Be aware the low ceilings were claustrophobic.
 They added a bathroom fan onto the wall at some point.
 The moisture after one shower would literally cause dirty ceiling water to form and drip on you afterward.
 There was no airflow to remove the moisture.
 Another issue is lack of plugs in the room.
 In this day of electronics it is hard to deal with two teenagers and only two plugs.
 Also wireless was 12.99 a day per item.
 This was ridiculous but free wifi is available where we were from lasvegas.net.

 We packed up and lugged all the way back to the car garage after checkout by paper in the lobby.
 To add insult to injury I tripped over the gold metal around the carpet again adding another bruise.
 A limousine tried to run us over while crossing to the car garage again.
 What a way to end this stay!

 Well they say what happens in Vegas stays in Vegas: My ringworm, bruises and aching knee disagree.

 Also Be careful the water in the pool bathroom is dangerous.
 The rugs they put down are soaking so you slide and crash into the stall.

-Review about: Golden Nugget Room.
+Product or Service Mentioned: Golden Nugget Room.

 Monetary Loss: $1500.